simshadows/cheatsheets/drafts/haskell.md

 I'm still learning Haskell.
 This cheatsheet was written in an attempt to summarize the important bits as I go.

+This cheatsheet will assume:

+- You're already experienced with an imperative language to the point of having used things like classes, inheritance, abstract classes, and ADTs.

+- I will also assume that your imperative languages have already introduced you to many programming concepts shared with functional programming, such as first-class functions, lambdas, list comprehension, and mapping.

+- You've already covered data structures to a fairly decent depth (probably through college courses, like I did).
+For example, you already know what a linked list, binary search tree, hash table, and dictionary are.
+I will make very strong assumptions that you can immediately identify a data structure when you see it!

+- You've already covered algorithms and recursion.
+For example, I assume you should already know what quicksort is (or can Google it and can refresh yourself within a minute).
+This should hopefully mean that I don't have to over-explain what's going on!

 **This document is probably turning more into a crash course document for experienced programmers.
-I'll make a proper cheatsheet some time down the line.**
+I'll just edit this down and make a proper cheatsheet some time down the line.**

 ## 0) Sources Used